Review of the Penalties for a PC 261 Rape Conviction

 What is the Definition of Rape?

 California Penal Code 261 PC defines the felony crime of rape as follows:

-Put simply, rape is sexual intercourse with the absence of lawful consent which is required from both parties.
-Further, someone who initially gave consent to sexual intercourse can change their mind in the middle of having sex and withdraw consent.
+Put simply; rape is sexual intercourse without lawful consent, which is required from both parties.
+Further, someone who initially permitted sexual intercourse can change their mind in the middle of having sex and withdraw consent.